 The CCM, an NGO founded in equip 27 healthcare centres.
-1968 by a group of doctors from Turin, exhibited 30 of the most At the end of the exhibition pe-The exhibition has been a valuable tool for raising awareness of the situation of mothers and children in Sub-Saharan Africa.
+1968 by a group of doctors from The exhibition has been a valuable tool for raising awareness of the situation of mothers and children in Sub-Saharan Africa.

 les of African mothers" exhibition,